 No two jobs in health care are exactly alike.
-For someone who enjoys working with people and wants a dynamic career in a growing industry without going to nursing school or working in administration, attending a radiologic technology program may be the perfect solution.
+For someone who enjoys working with people and wants a dynamic career in a growing industry without going to nursing school or working in administration, attending a radiologic technology training program may be the perfect solution.

 Radiologic technologists are medical professionals who perform diagnostic imaging procedures like x-rays.
 They’re valuable members of a multidisciplinary health care team and contribute to high-quality patient care by taking the images doctors need to accurately diagnose bone fractures, other injuries, and conditions.

-Play an Important Part in Delivering Top Quality Patient Care
+Reason #1: Play an Important Part in Delivering Top Quality Patient Care

 Unlike radiologists who are medical doctors, radiologic technologists perform x-rays, but they don’t interpret them.
 They’re responsible for accurately positioning patients and ensuring that a quality film is produced as part of a collaboration with other professionals to provide the best health care possible for their patients.